-Cason Schmit is a Research Assistant Professor at Texas A&M University, Department of Health Policy and Management where he actively researches the role of law in health systems.
+Cason Schmit is a research assistant professor at the Department of Health Policy and Management where he actively researches the role of law in health systems.

 He is an active member of the State Bar of Arizona.
-He earned his J.D. from the Sandra Day O’Connor College of Law at Arizona State University.
+He earned his JD from the Sandra Day O’Connor College of Law at Arizona State University.
 He has certificates in Health Law, Intellectual Property, and Genomics and Biotechnology Law.
-He earned his Bachelors of Arts with a dual emphasis in Mathematics and Psychology from Willamette University.
+He earned his Bachelor of Arts with a dual emphasis in mathematics and psychology from Willamette University.